 As a Sustainability Scholar, here are some things you need to know in order to get started.

 - Most projects are 250 hours (some summer projects can be up to 500 hours).
 Scholars work with their mentors to determine the best allocation of their work time over the term of the project.

 - You will work with a mentor from one of our partner organizations.
-Partner organizations have included: the City of Vancouver, BC Hydro, TransLink, Vancouver Coastal Health, and local governments across B.C.
+Partner organizations have included: the City of Vancouver, BC Hydro, TransLink, Vancouver Coastal Health, various NGOs, and local governments across B.C.
 Many UBC departments also participate in the program.

 Over the program term we organize a project orientation, a mid-project check-in, and several professional development opportunities.
 We also encourage you to self-organize group social events for which the Sustainability Scholars Program will provide some funding.